The Sylvers: Solo careers

 As the world's appetite for dance music waned in the early 1980s, so did the Sylvers' popularity.
 In 1981, five members of the group, now without Edmund, recorded a new album Concept for Solar Records, with Leon producing and playing bass but not performing vocally.
-The first single from that effort, "Come Back Lover, Come Back" (featuring a now grown-up Foster on lead) was a minor hit, reaching #63 in Billboard.
-"Take It to the Top" failed to chart; but both singles appear on the Solar Records retrospective box set.
+The first single from that effort, "Come Back Lover, Come Back" (featuring a now grown-up Foster on lead) was a minor hit, reaching No. 63 in Billboard.
+"Take It to the Top" failed to chart, but both singles appear on the Solar Records retrospective box set.

 In 1984, after a three-year hiatus, the siblings (now six strong, with Charmaine returning) regrouped with new management (Weisner–DeMann) and a new label (Geffen Records).
 The result was an unsuccessful album entitled Bizarre.
-The disc was not heavily promoted, but spawned two minor hits: "In One Love and Out the Other" (#42) and "Falling For Your Love" (#76).
+The disc was not heavily promoted, but spawned two minor hits: "In One Love and Out the Other" (No. 42) and "Falling For Your Love" (No. 76).
 The Sylvers' youngest sibling, Christopher, died of hepatitis on June 18, 1985, at age 18.
 He was never part of the performing family.
-Following the disappointing sales performance of the Geffen LP, the brothers and sisters officially disbanded in 1985.
+After the disappointing sales performance of the Geffen LP, the brothers and sisters officially disbanded in 1985.
 They would continue to do studio work, playing and singing background vocals for artists including Janet Jackson.
 Edmund recorded a solo album for Arista in 1985, but it was never released in the United States, although a single from the set, "I Love the Streets", was released in Japan in 1989.
 Foster started his own group, Hy-Tech, in 1989, but two CDs went relatively unnoticed, as did a solo MP3 CD in 1998 called "Foster Vs. Foster".

 Lead singer Edmund, who played Marlon Jackson's voice on the 1971–1973 ABC-TV Saturday morning cartoon series The Jackson 5ive, died of lung cancer in Richmond, Virginia, on March 11, 2004, at age 47.
 In 2007, Pat shared lead on the Larry O. Williams gospel duet, "Thank You".
 In the December 10, 2007 issue of Jet magazine the Sylvers were featured in the "Where Are They Now?" segment.
 In early 2008, a few siblings did an interview with Damien Maurice on his show Just Chillin with KPOO-FM in San Francisco.
 Both a Jet article and the radio interview hinted at the possibility of new Sylvers music in the near future.

 During the summer of 2011, the Sylvers were featured on the TV One hit series, Unsung.
-Leon, James, Charmaine, Angie and Pat—along with their mother Shirley—all appeared on the show to discuss their career successes and aftermath.
+Leon, James, Charmaine, Angie and Pat—along with their mother Shirley—appeared on the show to discuss their career successes and aftermath.
 It was mentioned that both Foster and Ricky had been incarcerated at the time of taping for parole violations.
 However, after the release of Foster, he and his sisters Angie and Pat made a television appearance on The Cindy Davis Show to discuss the politics of the music industry, and more.